beyondtheoryio/Proxmox/README.md

 # Proxmox

-:
-Today, I’d like to introduce a new series, where I talk about various topics.
-This series will be titled, “What the Hack?!”.

-In today’s WTH, we discuss installation, configuration, and monitoring with Security Onion .
-This is a basic installation talk that ends in seeing your traffic.
-In another discussion, we’ll look at that traffic and break it down.

-First, we’ll talk about what Security Onion is, in my own words.

 Security Onion is an analyst tool, targeted at providing real-time, or, afterthought analysis of network indicators that could lead to compromise, infection, beaconing of rouge applications, and detection of malicious tools, or activities.

 Obtain your copy of Security Onion here: